 Compare Medigap Plans – Rates

 When you compare Medicare supplement insurance prices, keep in mind that plans are standardized.
 Each company sets their own rates but the benefits for a Plan F are the same no matter where you buy.
+The same goes for all other Medigap plans.
 This allows you to shop prices.

 Already know which Medigap plan you want?
 Read our expert’s reviews of the Medigap insurance companies here.

-Are you new to Medicare and are still learning about benefits under Medicare and Medigap plans?
+Are you still learning about benefits under Medicare and Medigap plans?
 Don’t miss our New-to-Medicare page where you can sign up for our New to Medicare mini-email course.
 You’ll get great tips on when to enroll, how to enroll, and where to find the coverage that best fits you.

 To continue learning about Medicare supplements and what they cover, go next to: Medicare Plan F where you can read why Plan F is the most popular plan in the nation.